Java MongoDB : Save image example

-In this tutorial, we show you how to save an image file into MongoDB, via Java MongoDB GridFS API.
+In this tutorial, we show you how to save an image file into MongoDB, via GridFS API.
+The GridFS APIs are able to serve other binary files as well, like video and music files.

 Note

-For detail explanation, read this MongoDB GridFS document.
+For detail explanation, read this MongoDB GridFS manual.

 1. Save image

-Code snippets to save an image file into database, under “photo” namespace, and assign a new “filename” for the saved image.
+Code snippets to save an image file into MongoDB, under “photo” namespace, and assign a new “filename” for the saved image.

 String newFileName = "mkyong-java-image";